unoplatform/uno/doc/articles/migrating-from-previous-releases.md

             echo "##vso[task.setvariable variable=JavaSdkDirectory]$(JAVA_HOME_11_X64)"
         displayName: Select JDK 11
         ```
-    - You may need to [add the following property](https://github.com/tdevere/AppCenterSupportDocs/blob/main/Build/Could_not_determine_API_level_for_$TargetFrameworkVersion_of_v12.0.md) to your android csproj:
+    - You may need to [add the following property](https://github.com/tdevere/AppCenterSupportDocs/blob/main/Build/Could_not_determine_API_level_for_$TargetFrameworkVersion_of_v12.0.md) to your Android csproj:
         ```xml
         <PropertyGroup>
             <AndroidUseLatestPlatformSdk>true</AndroidUseLatestPlatformSdk>
         </PropertyGroup>
         ```
 - The AndroidX libraries need to be at specific versions to avoid [an upstream android issue](https://docs.microsoft.com/en-us/answers/questions/650236/error-androidattrlstar-not-found-after-upgrading-n.html).
 The Uno Platform NuGet packages are using those versions automatically, but if you override those packages, make sure to avoid direct or indirect dependencies on `Xamarin.AndroidX.Core(>=1.7.0.1)`.
-For reference, [view this page](https://github.com/unoplatform/uno/blob/533c5316cbe7537bb2f4a542b46a52b96c75004a/build/Uno.WinUI.nuspec#L66-L69) to get the packages versions used by Uno Platform.
+For reference, [view this page](https://github.com/unoplatform/uno/blob/533c5316cbe7537bb2f4a542b46a52b96c75004a/build/Uno.WinUI.nuspec#L66-L69) to get the package versions used by Uno Platform.

 ### Uno Platform 4.0

-Uno 4.0 introduces a set of binary and source breaking changes required to align with the Windows App SDK 1.0.
+Uno 4.0 introduces a set of binary and source-breaking changes required to align with the Windows App SDK 1.0.

 To migrate your application to Uno 4.0:
 - Update all `Uno.UI.*` nuget packages to 4.0
-- Add a package reference to `Uno.UI.Adapter.Microsoft.Extensions.Logging` to all your project heads (Except `.Desktop` for WinUI projects, and `.Windows` for UWP projects)
+- Add a package reference to `Uno.UI.Adapter.Microsoft.Extensions.Logging` to all your project heads (Except `.Desktop` for WinUI projects and `.Windows` for UWP projects)
 - In your `ConfigureLogging` method, add the following block at the end:
     ```csharp
     #if HAS_UNO